ToxicFrog/doom-mods/gzap/doc/faq.md

 ## Help!

+### It won't generate a template YAML!

+First of all, did you make sure to download and install *both* `uzdoom.apworld` *and* the WAD-specific apworlds for the wads you want to play?

+Secondly, did you make sure that you downloaded the *same version* of the apworlds, and aren't mixing different releases, or stable and unstable builds?

+If all of that checks out, but `Generate Template Options` still isn't generating yamls for UZDoom, that probably means one of the apworlds failed to load.
+Get debug logs (by running `archipelago` from the terminal in linux, or by running `ArchipelagoLauncherDebug` on windows) and see if there is an obvious and easily fixed error message.
+If not, report the error on discord or github.

 ### World generation says "no more spots to place items"!

 This means the generator got into a state where it couldn't figure out where to